How to repair a copper pipe is one of the most frequently asked questions that we receive here at PipeRepair.co.uk.

 The good news is that you don’t always need a plumber to carry out a repair.
 There are various products on the market and available to the general public which can allow for repairs to be made to domestic copper pipes quickly and easily without the need for formal training.

 Some of these repairs will give temporary respite, others can provide solutions which last for many months and years.
-Here are four easy ways to fix a copper pipe.
+Here are four easy ways to fix a leaking pipe made of copper.

 Pipe Repair Clamps